What to Look For When Buying a Used MustangLast Updated August 8, 2023 | Meghan Drummond

 Unfortunately, since few of them were taken care of when they were first built, there are a few problems you’ll need to be aware of.
 In particular, the doors have a tendency to sag badly.
 The paint is also typically best described as “unfortunate” since it didn’t respond well to weather.
 But these are minor cosmetic issues that should be fun to fix, assuming that rust hasn’t taken a hold of this vehicle.
 In particular, you’ll want to check the rocker panels, or sills, of this car to see if it’s experienced devastating amounts of rust.

-The problems with the New Edge Mustangs are about what you’d expect from cars of that era.
+The problems with the SN95 and New Edge Mustangs are about what you’d expect from cars of that era.
 They don’t have as many safety features as a 2018 Mustang would have.
-Antilock brakes weren’t standard until 2011, and you’ll be lucky to get a cd player, forget about Bluetooth.
+Antilock brakes weren’t standard until 2011, and you’ll be lucky to get a CD player, forget about Bluetooth.

 But because of this strange line this generation of Mustangs straddles, neither classic nor new, they’re priced well generally and with a little work can be restored.
 Given the price increases of classic Mustangs and Fox Bodies, it’s a good assumption that we’ll see New Edge Mustangs start to appreciate soon, and if you have one in good shape?
 That’s a great investment opportunity.